shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-hadoop-tutorial-get-started-windows.md

 <properties
-   pageTitle="Tutorial de Hadoop: introducción a Hadoop en Windows | Microsoft Azure" description="Introducción a Hadoop en HDInsight.
-Aprenda a crear clústeres de Hadoop en Windows, a ejecutar una consulta de Hive en datos y analizar los resultados en Excel." keywords="tutorial de hadoop,hadoop en windows,clúster de hadoop,aprender hadoop,consulta de hive" services="hdinsight" documentationCenter="" authors="nitinme"
+   pageTitle="Hadoop tutorial: Get started with Hadoop on Windows | Microsoft Azure" description="Get started with Hadoop in HDInsight.
+Learn how to create Hadoop clusters on Windows, run a Hive query on data, and analyze output in Excel." keywords="hadoop tutorial,hadoop on windows,hadoop cluster,learn hadoop, hive query" services="hdinsight" documentationCenter="" authors="nitinme"